 This 15-day trip is $4795.
 The price is all-inclusive, air from Chicago.
 All taxes and tips are included in the price.
 (Domestic air not included) The optional insurance package is $240 (for both Turkey and Israel) and is HIGHLY recommended.

-Space on this trip is limited–You can save your spot for just a $300 deposit (the rest is due in December).
+Space on this trip is limited–A $300 nonrefundable deposit is required, all the rest is due December 28th.

 Check out our article 7 reasons why you ought to consider coming to the Holy Land

 I encourage you to look at some of the videos below to help you see what a great trip this really is!

 An overview of what this trip would look like

 An interview with two students who traveled with me in 2011